 Thursday, March 15, 2012

 A few months ago, the extended Yates family had a pitch-in type meal together.
 I was lucky to be seated at a table with one of my nieces, Madison, and my nephew Dustin who happens to be her brother.
 Their dad, Uncle Russell, is super fit and into healthy eating in a big way.
 He had brought a sweet potato casserole to share and it was really good, but the kids didn't have any of it on their plates.
 When I asked them why, Dustin said, "I just can't do it.
 Ever since Dad heard Dr. Oz say that sweet potatoes are one the healthiest vegetables, he has made them every night.
 He only knows two ways to do it, plain or with marshmallows."
 Maddie agreed saying, "We just can't take it anymore!"
 Since then, it's been on my mind to come up with some varied sweet potatoes recipes that would make Uncle Russell happy and that Maddie and Dustin would love.
 I eagerly took the challenge of coming up with yummy dishes where sweet potatoes were the most important ingredient and the steps were quick and easy.
 I have been trying these out and testing them on Roy and the girls.
 My favorite is the Spicy Sweet Potato Tacos.
 They are great on a Friday night with a beer - or in my case a non-alcoholic malt beverage!
-Jenn likes the appetizer Elegant Sweet Potato Rounds the best while Roy loves the Smoky Sweet Potatoe Soup.
-The Sweet Potato Side Salad and Curried Sweet Potato crepes also received good reviews from all who tried them; no one turned down a chance to put these sweet potato recipes on their plate!
+Roy loves the The Sweet Potato Side Salad is also in Easy Autumn Meal post.
+It received good reviews from all who tried it- no one refused to put it on their plate :)!

 Smoky Sweet Potato Soup - serves 4